 - Section 1.
 Probationary Period.
 Newly hired Employees shall serve a probationary period of six (6) calendar months.
 Probation may be extended for an additional six (6) calendar months (for a total of twelve (12) calendar months if during the first six (6) months of probation, management communicates in writing to both the union and Employee, the continuation of the probationary period and the Employee agrees to the continuation.
 Employees shall have no seniority rights during the probationary period.
 Upon completion of the probationary period, an Employee will be credited with seniority from the Employee's starting date. - Section 2.
 Dismissal during Probation.
 An Employee may be dismissed with or without cause during the initial (and, if applicable, the extended) probationary period and such dismissal shall not be subject to the grievance and arbitration procedure. - Section 3.
 Leave Time during Probation.
-Employees are eligible to accrue and utilize sick leave during the probationary period.
-Employees are eligible to accrue, but not utilize, vacation during the first six months of the probationary period; however, accrued vacation may be used to cover time lost due to bad weather under section 10.6.
-Employees may utilize accrued vacation during the extended probationary period (if applicable) with management authorization.
-Probationary Employees are eligible to utilize paid bereavement leave as indicated in Article 15, Section 3. - Section 4.
+Employees are eligible to accrue and utilize sick leave, bereavement leave, personal leave, and vacation during the probationary period. - Section 4.
 New Employees.
 Upon hire or at orientation, new Employees shall receive a copy of this collective bargaining agreement as part of the Employee's orientation information.
 The union will be allowed up to 1⁄2 hour during the orientation process to explain the rights and obligations of union membership.
 Other than for termination as defined in Section 2 of this Article, grievances of probationary Employees are subject to the collective bargaining agreement. - Section 5.
 Performance Appraisals.
 Performance appraisals shall be conducted and reviewed on an annual basis.
 Employer agrees to present Employee with a written copy of the performance appraisal at the initial performance appraisal meeting.
 Employer and Employee will have a meeting(s) and work in good faith to resolve any differences relating to this performance appraisal within ten (10) working days of the receipt of the written appraisal by the Employee.
 The non-disciplinary contents of a performance appraisal are not grievable. - Section 6.
 Personnel Files.
-Employees shall have access to their personnel files in the offices of the United Way with management supervision for review upon request at a time that is convenient for both parties and may, by written authorization, allow union representatives to examine such files with the same conditions.
+Employees shall have access to their personnel files in the offices of the United Way with management supervision for review upon request at a time that is convenient for both parties and may, by written authorization, allow union representatives to examine such files with the same conditions. - Section 7.
+Job Descriptions.
+The Employer shall develop written job descriptions for all job classifications, review them regularly, and update them as appropriate.